iCliniq Logo

 Overview:

 Upadacitinib is recommended in patients with inadequate response or intolerance when treated with the first-line therapy drug, Methotrexate.
 Studies have shown that Upadacitinib, combined with Methotrexate, has established a restricted disease progression and better clinical efficacy.
-It is not advised to use Upadacitinib with other JAK inhibitors or immunosuppressants like Azathioprine or Cyclosporine.
+Upadacitinib should not be used with other JAK inhibitors or immunosuppressants like Azathioprine or Cyclosporine.

 How Does Upadacitinib Work?

-Upadacitinib works by inhibiting cytoplasmic enzymes Janus Kinases (JAK).
+Upadacitinib's mechanism of action is inhibiting cytoplasmic enzymes such as Janus Kinases (JAK).
 JAK is a group of tyrosine kinases that cause immune-mediated inflammatory diseases.
 JAK1, JAK2, JAK3, and TYK2 are tyrosine kinases.
 Inhibiting JAK interferes with the growth factor and cytokine-mediated signals.

 JAKs work by phosphorylating STATs (signal transducers and activators of transcription), regulating gene expression, and influencing immune cell function and hematopoiesis.
 Upadacitinib works predominantly on JAK1 compared to JAK2, JAK3, and TYK2 types.
 Upadacitinib restricts phosphorylation and intracellular activation of STATs, thereby reducing the inflammatory effects.